aozgaa/swedice/README.md

 following state in each round:
 * the round number
 * the current score
-* the number of d4,d6,...,d20 "revenue" dice the player has
+* the number of `d4`,`d6`,...,`d20` "revenue" dice the player has
-* the number of d4,d6,...,d20 "legacy" dice the player has
+* the number of `d4`,`d6`,...,`d20` "legacy" dice the player has

 In the first round the player has no dice and an initial score of 0.

-Repeat the following `R` times 1) if the player has an "legacy" dice, they pick one of them to convert into a revenue die.
-2) Otherwise, the player picks to
+Repeat the following `R` times:
+1) if the player has an "legacy" dice, they pick one of them to convert into a revenue die.
+2) Otherwise, the player picks to either:
-either: a) add a new d4 to their revenue pool b) promote a "revenue" dice to the next number of faces 3) The player then rolls all their "revenue" dice:
+  a) add a new d4 to their revenue pool
+  b) promote a "revenue" dice to the next number of faces
+3) The player then rolls all their "revenue" dice:
   * any dice landing on `1` go into the legacy pile
-  * increment the score by one for all dice remaining in the "revenue" pile 4) If there are no "revenue" dice, set the score to 0
+  * increment the score by one for all dice remaining in the "revenue" pile
+4) If there are no "revenue" dice, set the score to 0

 The player's score is their score at the completion of the final round.